-Finding new spots to ride is always cool.
-One of the best things about being back in the northwest after a prolonged absence, is that a number of new places to ride have sprung up.
-We’ve lost some places too, but I’m all for celebrating the spots we have and working towards making the old ones better.
+Finding new spots to ride is always exciting.
+One of the best things about being back in the northwest after a prolonged absence, is that a number of new riding destinations have sprung up.
+We’ve lost some too, but I’m all for celebrating the spots we have and working towards making the old ones better.
 Or even better, working to create new ones.
-And sometimes it is just a matter of being turned on to spots and scenes that are already there, and below the radar.
-While the Pacific Northwest is already known as a great destination for riding, only a fraction of the possible potential riding is documented and out there.
+And sometimes it is just a matter of being turned on to spots and scenes that are already there below the radar.
+The Pacific Northwest is already known as a great destination for riding, only a fraction of the possible riding is documented and out there.

 Take Longview, Washington: a small industrial city of 34,000 or so, Longview is less than an hour’s drive from Portland.
 For many, it is simply a pit stop between Portland and Seattle.
 However, Longview boasts a small but robust cycling community.
 With two completely different trail systems in place, it has been a regular destination for us while we’re living on the coast.
 Both trail systems are completely off the map, which is the way the locals prefer it.
 Because the trails are located on private timberland, the land managers prefer to limit access to the general public.
 However, they currently do allow recreational use, and because the locals have a good relationship with them, it allows not only their use, but trail building privileges as well.
 As long as the riders “don’t do anything stupid” their access to the trails will continue.

 Our favorite of the two trail networks is known as Growlers Gulch.
-Many of trails angle away from the access road in loops that make for great intervals.
-The single track is typical of the northwest; twisty forest single track that goes on forever.
-For the most part, there aren’t any really long climbs, making for a fast tempo on group rides.
+Many of trails angle away from the access road in loops that make for short intervals.
+The single track is typical of the northwest; twisty forest single track that goes off into the dark woods.
+For the most part, there aren’t any many long climbs, making for a quick tempo on group rides.
 It’s all good stuff, with some sections putting a serious grin on your face.
-The flow of the trails for the most part, is open and flowy, although you’ll encounter tight turns here and there that will keep you on your feet to avoid flying off into the bushes.
+The classic NW flow of the trails for the most part, is open and flowy, although you’ll encounter tight turns here and there that will keep you on your feet to avoid flying off into the bushes.

 We did lose our way at one point, as many of the trail converge into a playground area that is littered with log rides and balance features.
 Many of the trails loop around and back to this nexus, making for a bit of confusion.
 Next time we hope to get the tour with a local.

-Because of the current status of these trails, the locations is not disclosed to the general public.
-If you would like to get more info on these trails, visit WriteTekNorthwest.com to start your digging.
+Because of the current status of these trails, the locations is not disclosed to the general public, though in recent years, the group has been working with the private landowners to make the trails more accessible to the publich.
+If you would like to get more info on these trails, visit WriteTekNorthwest.com to start your networking.